use-ink/cargo-contract/docs/extrinsics.md

 - `--message` the name of the contract message to invoke.
 - `--args` accepts a space separated list of values, encoded in order as the arguments of the message to invoke.

+## Specifying the contract artifact

+The above examples assume the working directory is the contract source code where the `Cargo.toml` file is located.
+This is used to determine the location of the contract artifacts.
+Alternatively, there is an optional positional argument to each of the extrinsic commands which allows specifying the contract artifact file directly.
+E.g.

+`cargo upload ../path/to/mycontract.wasm`
+`cargo instantiate ../path/to/mycontract.contract`
+`cargo call ..path/to/metadata.json`